Call for Presentations is Now Open!

 What We’re Looking For

-Our Education & Training Committee and Symposium Planning Committee will review all proposals to create a well-rounded, high-value program.
+Our Training & Education Committee and Symposium Planning Committee will review all proposals to create a well-rounded, high-value program.
 Presentations should:

 • Offer practical resources, toolkits, and real-world takeaways for the IMT community